pointcaster/ba_ffconvert/README.md

 ### Customization
 - If you need additional encoding variations, feel free to modify the scripts to meet your specific requirements.

 ---

+### Notes
+- All scripts are designed in a way that the resulting video will have either the original audio or an empty audio track, but never a missing one.
+This is intended to prevent messengers like Telegram from recognizing the video as a gif.

+---